-Overdose/Poisoning: Carbon Monoxide/Smoke Inhalation
+Overdose/Poisoning: Carbon Monoxide Exposure

 - Suspected exposure to carbon monoxide (CO), e.g., house fires, malfunctioning furnaces, suicide attempts - Symptoms are variable, but may include: headache, dizziness, and nausea and vomiting, most frequently.
-Symptoms can also include: chest pain, altered mental status, dyspnea, and/or seizures. - Remove patient from toxic environment by appropriately trained personnel using proper level PPE. - Decontaminate as appropriate. - Administer high-flow oxygen. - Treat respiratory and/or cardiac symptoms per appropriate protocol. - Consider transport to the Hyperbaric Medicine Specialty Center, if indications apply: Patients with exposure to products of combustion (smoke) or carbon monoxide who have a carboxy hemcelobin value of greater than 25%, with or without symptoms. - have a carboxyhemoglobin value of greater than 25%, with or without symptoms OR - Patients with proven exposure to products of combustion (smoke) or carbon monoxide who have: - Any of the following diagnostic indicators: - Carboxyhemoglobin value (co-oximeter or blood) of greater than 15% - Alarm of EMS or fire agency-maintained passive carbon monoxide monitor - Targeted atmospheric carbon monoxide value 100 ppm or greater in the patient environment - And one or more of the following: - History of loss of consciousness during exposure (may have since resolved) - GCS persistently less than or equal to 13 - Rapid decline of neurological symptoms, including actively seizing patients with appropriate airway stabilization - Pregnancy - o Chest pain - Extremes of age - Per clinician discretion - Contraindications for transport to Hyperbaric Medicine Specialty Center: - Transport time to Hyperbaric Medicine Specialty Center is greater than 1 hour Patients in cardiac arrest or ROSC post-cardiac arrest - Patients with burns and trauma should be transported to the nearest appropriate trauma center.
+Symptoms can also include: chest pain, altered mental status, dyspnea, and/or seizures.

+- Remove patient from toxic environment by appropriately trained personnel using proper level PPE. - Decontaminate as appropriate. - Administer high-flow oxygen. - Treat respiratory and/or cardiac symptoms per appropriate protocol. - Consider transport to the Hyperbaric Medicine Specialty Center, if indications apply: - Patients with exposure to products of combustion (smoke) or carbon monoxide who have a carboxyhemoglobin value of greater than 25%, with or without symptoms OR - Patients with proven exposure to products of combustion (smoke) or carbon monoxide who have: - ◆ Any of the following diagnostic indicators: - Carboxyhemoglobin value (co-oximeter or blood) of greater than 15% - Alarm of EMS or fire agency-maintained passive carbon monoxide monitor - Targeted atmospheric carbon monoxide value 100 ppm or greater in the patient environment - ◆ And one or more of the following: - History of loss of consciousness during exposure (may have since resolved) - GCS persistently less than or equal to 13 - Rapid decline of neurological symptoms, including actively seizing patients with appropriate airway stabilization - O Pregnancy - Chest pain - Extremes of age - Per clinician discretion - Contraindications for transport to Hyperbaric Medicine Specialty Center: - Patients with burns: who meet Burn Center referral criteria (8.1 Burns Adult & Pediatric) should be transported to an adult or pediatric burn center - Patients with burns and trauma: should be transported to the nearest appropriate trauma center - Transport time to a Hyperbaric Medicine Specialty Center is greater than 1 hour - Patients in cardiac arrest or ROSC post-cardiac arrest - Patients who do not meet Hyperbaric Medicine Specialty Center referral criteria should be transported to the nearest hospital-based emergency department